 39.6.1.6 Maximum Start-Up Cost and Minimum Load Cost Registered Cost Values

-The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 will be limited to 150% of the Projected Proxy Cost.
+The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of non-Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 will be limited to 150 percent of the Projected Proxy Cost.
+The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 will be limited to 150 percent of the Projected Proxy Cost for each MSG Configuration of the resources.
 The Projected Proxy Cost for natural gas-fired resources will include a gas price component, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.
 The Projected Proxy Cost for non-natural gas-fired resources will be based on costs provided to the CAISO pursuant to Section 30.4.1.1.2, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.

 * * *

+39.6.1.7 Maximum Transition Cost Values

+Scheduling Coordinators for capacity of Multi-Stage Generating Resources that is eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 must register Transition Costs for each feasible transition between a lower MSG Configuration and a higher MSG Configuration, between zero and a maximum of 150% of the difference between the Projected Proxy Cost for the Start-Up Costs for the higher MSC Configuration, minus the Projected Proxy Cost for the Start-Up Costs for the lower MSG Configuration.
+If the result of this calculation is negative for any transition between two MSG Configurations, then the associated Transition Cost shall be zero.

 * * *

-40.6.4.1 Registration of Use-Limited Resources

-Hydroelectric Generating Units, Proxy Demand Resources, Reliability Demand Response Resources, and Participating Load, including Pumping Load, are deemed to be Use-Limited Resources for purposes of this Section 40 and are not required to submit the application described in this Section 40.6.4.1.
-Scheduling Coordinators for other Use-Limited Resources must provide the CAISO an application in the form specified on the CAISO Website requesting registration of a specifically identified resource as a Use-Limited Resource.
-This application shall include specific operating data and supporting documentation including, but not limited to:

-(1) a detailed explanation of why the resource is subject to operating limitations;

-(2) historical data to show attainable MWhs for each 24-hour period during the preceding year, including, as applicable, environmental restrictions for NOx, SOx, or other factors; and

-(3) further data or other information as may be requested by the CAISO to understand the operating characteristics of the unit.

-Within five (5) Business Days after receipt of the application, the CAISO will respond to the Scheduling Coordinator as to whether or not the CAISO agrees that the facility is eligible to be a Use-Limited Resource.
-If the CAISO determines the facility is not a Use-Limited Resource, the Scheduling Coordinator may challenge that determination in accordance with the CAISO ADR Procedures.

 * * *